India's forex reserves fall by $ 353 million to $ 541.66 billion

 - All Stories

-Reversing a three-week uptrend, India's foreign exchange reserves dipped by $ 353 million to $ 541.66 billion during the week ended September 11, the Reserve Bank of India (RBI) said here today.
+India's foreign exchange reserves rose by $ 3.378 billion to $ 545.038 billion during the week ended September 18, the Reserve Bank of India (RBI) said here today.

-The country's forex reserves had risen by $ 582 million to $ 542.013 billion during the previous week.
+The country's forex reserves had, reversing a three-week uptrend, dipped by $ 353 million to $ 541.66 billion during the previous week.

-In its weekly statistical supplement, the central bank said that foreign currency assets, which constitute a major chunk of the foreign exchange reserves, had fallen by $ 841 million to $ 497.521 billion during the week.
+In its weekly statistical supplement, the central bank said that foreign currency assets, which constitute a major chunk of the foreign exchange reserves, had gone up by $ 3.943 billion.

 Foreign currency assets expressed in US dollar terms include the effect of appreciation or depreciation of non-US currencies such as the euro, pound and yen held in the reserves.

-According to the bulletin, the country’s gold reserves went up by $ 499 million to $ 38.02 billion, while its special drawing rights (SDRs) decreased by $ 1 million to $ 1.482 billion.
+According to the bulletin, the country’s gold reserves went down by $ 580 million to $ 37.44 billion, while its special drawing rights (SDRs) increased by $ 1 million to $ 1.483 billion.

-The country's reserve position in the International Monetary Fund (IMF) reduced by $ 11 million to $ 4.637 billion, the bulletin added.
+The country's reserve position in the International Monetary Fund (IMF) rose by $ 14 million to $ 4.651 billion, the bulletin added.

 NNN